 The guide for faculty often recommends a single solution for common elements of instruction.
 These solutions are evaluated and selected for their effectiveness and technical ease-of-use and are supported by Liberal Arts ITS should you need additional support.

-Evaluate and revise your syllabus.
+Evaluate and adapt your syllabus.

 - Based on these decisions, update instructions in your syllabus around assignments/deadlines, scheduling, and other topics.